-Question from Larry: I was digging around in my basement yesterday and found my old 1990s era Gateway computer with Windows 3.1 on it.
+Question from Larry: I was digging through some junk in my basement and found my old 1990s era Gateway computer with Windows 3.1 on it.

 I spent several minutes just fooling around with it and I noticed how fast it seemed to be running.